Topics

 DT

-Lighthouse Keeper’s Lunchbox
+Lighthouse Keeper's Lunch Box

-The Lighthouse Keeper’s Lunch Box unit gives children the opportunity to develop their understanding of structures.
+This Lighthouse Keeper’s Lunch Box unit gives children the opportunity to develop their understanding of structures.
 The exploration of different types of lunch boxes gives children the experience and information to draw on when developing their own ideas.
 The children create their ideas following the design criteria, given at the beginning of the project, and go on to create models from reclaimed materials.
 Children gain a basic understanding about how structures can be made stronger, stiffer and more stable.
 At the end of the unit children test their products and suggest further improvements.

 Art

-Sculpture with 3D: Clay houses
+Sculpture with 3D - Clay Houses

 This unit focuses on teaching pupils to shape and decorate clay, create a pinch pot, design and make a clay tile with house features.
 It emphasises practical skills in working with clay and applying artistic techniques in a structured project.